-Have you found enough significant information on the issue to propose a solution?
+Have you found significant information on the issue?
 Was the original issue accurate, and have you researched enough approaches?
 Dismiss opinions and arguments not relevant to the issue to be solved.
 Prioritize those of potential value.
+If none are, why?
+Is the issue too broad, or the research too limited?